-The Offences:
+The Offences

-- Offering, promising or giving a bribe to another person; - Requesting, agreeing to receive or accepting a bribe from another person; - Bribing a foreign public official; - The corporate offence of failing to prevent bribery.
+- 1) Offering, promising or giving a bribe to another person; - 2) requesting, agreeing to receive or accepting a bribe from another person; - 3) bribing a foreign public official; - 4) the corporate offence of failing to prevent bribery.

-We ask all employees, customers or learners to report it if they believe any employee, subcontractor, customer, or learners may have been involved in bribery to influence our employees or the outcome of any business contract, inspection, quality assurance, test or exam results (please see our whistleblowing policy).
+We ask all employees, customers, or learners to report it if they believe any employee or subcontractor, or customer, learners may have been involved in bribery to influence our employees or the outcome of any business contract, inspection, quality assurance or test or exam results please see our whistleblowing policy.